syncfusion/ej2-showcase-angular-bpmn-editor/README.md

 # ej2-angular-bpmn-editor
 The BPMN shapes help us to represent internal business processes in a graphical notation.
 They enable you to communicate procedures in a standard manner.
 These shapes are popular and intuitive graphics that can be easily understood by all business stakeholders, including business users, business analysts, software developers, and data architects.

-# MyApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.

-## Pre-required Package
+## Pre-Requests

+Install Node version - 14.17.3 from https://nodejs.org/en/download/

 Install Angular CLI - 14.2.9 using the below command
 ```
 npm i @angular/cli@14.2.9
 ```

-Install Node version - 14.17.3 from https://nodejs.org/en/download/

-## Installing
+## To Install all packages

-Before installation check `@syncfusion:registry=http://nexus.syncfusion.com/repository/ej2-production/` is available in npmrc file.
-Then use the below command to install all dependent packages.
+Use the below command to install all dependent packages.

 ```
 npm install